-Investors looking to branch out an enterprise to the U.S. may apply for the EB-5 Visa, to begin building operations stateside.
-For more than fifteen years the immigration lawyers at Millar & Hayes have assisted many hundreds of clients realize their dream of living and working in the U.S..
-We regularly work with their EB-5 applications.
+Investors looking to branch out an enterprise to the U.S. may apply for the EB-5 visa to begin building operations stateside.
+For more than fifteen years the immigration lawyers at Millar & Hayes have assisted many hundreds of clients realize their dream of living and working in the U.S. We regularly handle EB-5 applications.
 We understand the needs of investors, entrepreneurs, and business associates alike, and this experience helps us prepare tailored immigration solutions to fit those needs.

 What Is the Purpose of the EB-5 Visa?

-Investors from other countries look to partner with the U.S. to establish an enterprise that can be beneficial for both.
+Investors from other countries look to partner with the U.S. to establish an enterprise that can be beneficial for both nations.
 A potential partnership can help boost commerce, create more jobs, and increase revenue and capital.
 At least 10,000 immigrant visas are available for investors.
-The United States Citizenship and Immigration Services (USCIS) offers this pilot program, called a “Regional Development Center,” and provides 5,000 investor visas exclusively to EB-5 visa applicants.
+The United States Citizenship and Immigration Services (USCIS) also offers the "Regional Development Center" program and provides 5,000 investor visas exclusively to EB-5 visa applicants.

 Permanent resident status based on EB-5 eligibility is available to investors, either alone or coming with their spouse and unmarried children.
-Eligible aliens are those who have invested — or are actively in the process of investing — the required amount of capital into a new commercial enterprise that they have established.
+Eligible applicants are those who have invested — or are actively in the process of investing — the required amount of capital into a new commercial enterprise that they have established.
 They must further demonstrate that this investment will benefit the United States economy and create the requisite number of full-time jobs for qualified persons within the United States.
-In general, “eligible individuals” include those:

-To be approved under this pilot program, the enterprise must possess the following:
+To be approved under the regional center program, the enterprise must meet the following criteria:

-- Has a specific target geographic region in the U.S.
+- The enterprise must target a specific qualifying geographic region in the U.S.

-- Will promote job growth, exports, regional productivity, and develop domestic capital
+- The enterprise must promote job growth, exports, and regional productivity, and develop domestic capital

 Additionally, the following requirements must be met before applying:

-- Investments must be for a commercial enterprise
+- The investment must be for a commercial enterprise

-- Business will be a for-profit U.S. entity
+- The business must be a for-profit U.S. entity

 - The applicant must have ownership or be a primary investor

-- The applicant will be financially liable on the company's assets
+- The applicant must be financially liable on the company's assets